 - access to the tools, new ideas and styles that will ensure they have all the means possible to achieve their potential in terms of academic achievement

 The responsibility for a child receiving full-time education while he or she is of statutory school age lies with the parent or guardian/carer.

 Where a parent/carer educates a child partly at school and partly at home or elsewhere as an expression of parental preference, this is called flexi-schooling.

 In November 2007 the DCSF issued “Elective Home Education: Guidelines for Local Authorities” which contained the following paragraph (5.6)

 “Flexi-schooling” or “flexible school attendance” is an arrangement between the parent and the school where the child is registered at school and attends the school only part of the time; the rest of the time the child is home educated.
 This can be a long-term arrangement or a short-term measure for a particular reason.
 Flexi-schooling is a legal option provided that the Headteacher at the school concerned agrees to the arrangement.
 The child will be required to follow the National Curriculum whilst at school but not whilst he or she is being educated at home.

 There is no statutory curriculum for the home education element of our flexi-schooling arrangement.
 However we share individual plans for learning on a half-termly basis to promote opportunities for continuity of learning at home.
 Individual Learning Plans form the key to a successful relationship between the school, pupils and parents.
 It is important that these are reviewed on a regular half-termly basis, with clear goals, agreed by parents.

-If you would like to find out more about Flexischooling, please see our policy below and arrange to meet with the Headteacher: Susannah Storey to discuss a specific program to best suit your child.
+If you would like to find out more about Flexischooling, please see our policy below and arrange to meet with the Headteacher: Kathryn Carter to discuss a specific program to best suit your child.